siriusdemon/memorandum/chibicc/pointer/README.md

 Commit https://github.com/rui314/chibicc/tree/f26c8c26aae80d8a436677df86ca0856370e1ecc

-At this pointer, only int and int* is available.
+At this point, only int and int* is available.

 The AST structure is clear.